Skip to content

 Fields stay readable in markdown; they are not a YAML schema.
 The framework separates contractual skills from GovernSpec YAML contracts, MCP surfaces, tool adapters, runtime guardrails, tracing, and evals — each layer has different observability properties (Liu, 2026).

-Contractual fields convert tacit skill assumptions into typed inspection surfaces.
-A reviewer locates the permissions block, the verification steps, and the human approval points without reading every paragraph; automated tools do the same for cross-skill comparison and adapter compatibility.
-The framework's evaluation reports the mechanism cleanly: gains concentrate in checkability and maintainability, not output quality, which remains governed by model capability and runtime feedback (Liu, 2026).
+Contractual fields turn tacit skill assumptions into typed inspection surfaces.
+A reviewer finds the permissions block, verification steps, and human approval points without reading every paragraph.
+Automated tools do the same for cross-skill comparison and adapter compatibility.
+The framework's evaluation reports the mechanism cleanly: gains concentrate in checkability and maintainability, not output quality.
+Output quality still depends on model capability and runtime feedback (Liu, 2026).

 The same mechanism underlies typed-debt detection at library scale: SkillOps requires typed precondition, operation, artifact, validator, and failure fields so redundancy, supersession, and type compatibility are machine-checkable — without that structure, detection collapses to body-hash comparison and string similarity over descriptions (SkillOps, arXiv:2605.13716).